 - Licenses and shots.
 A community could also have a policy that companion animals are up to date on their vaccines and have been properly licensed per your state or local government.
 Even if it isn’t specifically in the rules, also makes sense to collar your pet and have a tag with your name, phone number, and lot number.
 If your furry friend happens to slip out the back door of your home, someone can help bring them home.

-How to Find a Manufactured Home Community that allows pets:
+How to Find Mobile Home Parks that allow pets:

 You can enter the area where you are looking to find a home, and click Only Listings in Parks that Allow Pets.
 That will give a list of manufactured homes for sale or rent in pet-friendly communities.